Boson-Anyon-Fermion Mapping and Anyon Construction in One Dimension

 where $c_{k\sigma}^{\dag}$ is to create a spin-$\sigma$ fermion at momentum $k$.
-Given Eqs.(\ref{phi_k},\ref{dimer}), the momentum distribution of spin-$\sigma$ follows
+From Eqs.(\ref{phi_k},\ref{dimer}), we can obtain

-Now it is clear that asymmetric momentum distributions of anyons exactly come from the superposition of s- and p-wave states (with imaginary superposition coefficient), and therefore such asymmetry can be seen as a characteristic feature of anyonic statistics.
-At high $k$, such asymmetry is reflected in the spin-dependent $k^{-3}$ tail, which has an opposite sign for different spins and thus is chiral.
-Moreover, Eq.(\ref{nk}) preserves a spin-momentum combined symmetry $n_{\uparrow}(k)= n_{\downarrow}(-k)$, as also reflected in the trapped case (see Fig.\ref{fig_anyon}(c)).
+Now it is clear that asymmetric momentum distributions of anyons exactly come from the superposition of s- and p-wave states (with imaginary superposition coefficient), and therefore such asymmetry can be seen as a characteristic feature of fractional statistics.
+At high $k$, such asymmetry is reflected in the tail $\sim k^{-3}$, which has an opposite sign for different spins and thus is chiral.
+Note that this should be distinguished from $\sim k^{-3}$ tail in previous studies that are either due to center-of-mass excitations\cite{Cui_Dong} or appear in off-diagonal distributions\cite{Qin}.

-Having established the anyonic molecule at the two-body level, now we move on to the corresponding many-body system where these molecules can condense to give rise to superfluidity.
-Given $d^{\dag}$ in Eq.(\ref{dimer}) to create one such molecule, we write down a coherent state $\sim e^{\lambda d^{\dag}}$ for its condensation, which is equivalent to a BCS-type wavefunction
+In a many-body system, these fractional-wave molecules can condense and give rise to superfluidity.
+Given $d^{\dag}$ in Eq.(\ref{dimer}) to create one such molecule\cite{footnote2}, we write down a coherent state $\sim e^{\lambda d^{\dag}}$ for its condensation, which is equivalent to a BCS-type wavefunction